 5.4.1 Non-Targeted Statistics

 The model also provides some predictions for statistics that were not targeted in the estimation procedure outlined above.
-The ability of the model to match these non-targeted statistics serves as a validation of the model.
-In this section, we study how well the model is able to match these statistics.
+The ability of the model to match such a non-targeted statistic serves as a validation of the model.